 Cons: Limited to natural frequent behaviours, requires your time following the dog around.

 Luring is presenting a piece of food in front of your dog’s nose and like with a magic wand luring, moving your dog into a wanted position or performing a motion.
 For example in Dogo’s trick Spin – you are holding a treat in your hand in front of the dog’s nose.
 You move your hand with the food and your dog follows the food and turns around his/her axis.
+Once your dog has learned a trick using a lure, it is important to transition to verbal commands so that your dog can perform the trick without the need for a treat.
+The process of transitioning to verbal commands is called “fading the lure”.
+To fade the lure, you can begin to introduce the verbal command as you present the lure, and gradually reduce the amount of food used until your dog will perform the behavior on verbal command alone.

 Pros: Fast, flexible, easy for beginners.